-To Exit Remote Start Mode and Drive the Vehicle Before the end of the 15-minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
-Then, prior to the end of the 15-minute cycle, insert the key into the ignition switch and turn the switch to the ON position.
+To Exit Remote Start Mode and Drive the Vehicle

+Before the end of 15 minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
+Then, prior to the end of the 15 minute cycle, press and release the START/STOP button.
+If the START/STOP button is not present, insert the Key Fob into the ignition switch and turn the switch to the ON position.

-- The ignition switch must be in the ON position in order to drive the vehicle. - For vehicles equipped with the Electronic Vehicle Information Center (EVIC), the message "Insert Key/ Turn To Run" will flash in the EVIC until you insert the key.
-Once inserted, the message "Turn To Run" will flash in the EVIC until you turn the key to run.
+- For vehicles not equipped with Keyless Go feature, the ignition switch must be in the ON position in order to drive the vehicle. - For vehicles not equipped with Keyless Go feature, the message "Insert Key/Turn To On" will display in the EVIC until you insert the Key Fob.
+Once inserted, the message "Turn To On" will display in the EVIC until you turn the Key Fob to ON. - For vehicles equipped with Keyless Go feature, the message "Push Button/Insert Key" will display in the EVIC until you push the START button.